 Just because you have Allergan implants does not mean that you have, or ever will develop ALCL.

-I have made a quick list of response to common questions.
+I have made a quick list of responses to common questions.
 There is a huge amount of information circulating already online, and a significant amount of that information is either inaccurate or pure hyperbole.
 Please, be selective about where you obtain your information.

 - You can however CHOOSE to have your implants removed, or revised.
 This can be done with, or without a capsulectomy.
 Should you choose to do so, there may be an item number applicable (provided the capsule is removed), which means that you will have some coverage from private health insurance.

 - For patients who have implants after breast reconstruction, there are ALWAYS applicable item numbers should you require revision of your existing implants.

 - If you are experiencing any symptoms that you attribute to “breast implant illness”, it is very important to understand that those symptoms may not in any way be changed/resolved by having your implants removed.

 - Your first port of call should be your original treating surgeon.
 We are of course aware that many Australian women have had their breast implants placed either by cosmetic doctors with no recognised specialist qualifications or overseas, and therefore, follow-up is either not possible or not desirable.
 In that case, ask your GP to refer you to a local plastic surgeon.

 - Please understand that you will have to cover the costs of any necessary investigations (such as ultrasound or MRI) or consultations if you are uninsured and wish to see a private plastic surgeon (that includes us).
 These costs will vary from surgeon to surgeon.

 I am fortunate that since establishing my own private practice, I have had sufficient awareness of the looming challenge of ALCL.
 As such, I have never used textured Allergan implants in any form in my own consultant practise.